16BitS3G4l/JServe/README.md

 2. Introduce middleware - so people can extend it more easily than editing source code itself.
 3. Support/Compatibility for Android
 4. Add logging instead of intrusive and unwelcomed stdout message clogging

+## Help Out
+Giving a helping hand to an open source project is really easy, however intimidating it might be (which it shouldn't!).
+There are tons of stuff to be done - namely features, fixes (even identifying bugs and opening issues), and helping sustain the project's goals/vision.
+You're encouraged to make/suggest changes in the code/documentation, mess around with things, and try stuff out.
+The main things to be done (as I see them) are listed in the To-Do section.
+I'm not really tied to the ordering of it, (thus warranting the use of an unordered list), but they're the most direct conflicts between the project's current state, and where I want it to go.
+Changes that might seem minute (like improving the writing of READMEs or improving a comment - which isn't really minute, but that's tangential...) are very important to the project's health.